-Professor Wilson is in the Centre for Learning Futures.
-As the Griffith University Portfolio Leader for Student Success and Retention, she is involved in developing strategies to facilitate the successful orientation, engagement and retention of commencing students.
-She also works with academic, professional and administrative staff to further develop good practice.
-She is the founding Chair of the Griffith Academy of Learning and Teaching Scholars, and an Adjunct Professor in the School of Applied Psychology.
-She has recently completed an ALTC National Senior Fellowship.
+Professor Wilson is now retired from he Centre for Learning Futures and a formal role at Griffith University.
+As the Griffith University Portfolio Leader for Student Success and Retention, she was involved in developing strategies to facilitate the successful orientation, engagement and retention of commencing students.
+She also worked with academic, professional and administrative staff to further develop good practice.
+She is the founding Chair of the Griffith Academy of Learning and Teaching Scholars.

-Go teaching! | Profiling the value of learning and teaching in higher education
+Go teaching! | Profiling the value of learning and teaching in higher education of Assistance to Survivors of

-2012 Achieved Griffith University Academic Leader for Student Success and Retention; 2010- 2012 Awarded an ALTC National Senior Teaching Fellowship for the First Year Experience; 2010 Invited to be the Griffith Health Program Lead for the First Year Experience; Appointed founding Chair of the Griffith Academy of Teaching Scholars; 2009 Promoted to Professor linked to L&T at Griffith University.
+2010- 2012 Awarded an ALTC National Senior Teaching Fellowship for the First Year Experience; 2010- 2012 Invited to be the Griffith Health Program Lead for the First Year Experience; 2013- 2017 Appointed founding Chair of the Griffith Academy of Teaching Scholars; 2009 Promoted to Professor linked to L&T at Griffith University.